miker704/Strife/patch_V5_notes.md

     - Created ProfileEffectItemCardContainer.js.
     - Converted all Avatar Decoration item cards from the shop page into individual components by passing in their props into the AvatarDecorationItemCard component reduces current code for shop page from 4k + lines of code to less than 1500.
     - Converted all Profile effect item cards from the shop page into individual components by passing in their props into the ProfileEffectItemCard component reduces current code for shop page from 4k + lines of code to less than 1500.
-    - Added the Deck the Halls profile effect to shop page.
+    - Added the Deck the Halls profile effect item card to shop page.
+    - Added styles for the Deck the Halls profile effect item card.